Large plate with fine Safavid style decoration bought in the old Nizwa copper souq , could be 400 years old Diameter approx 80 cm!

 Americans had an active trade with Zanzibar and Oman during the first half of the 19th century.
 Many cloves and most Omani dates were exported to the USA.
-The American bark (type of ship) Imaum (built in 1850) sailed between the American harbour of Salem and Zanzibar.
-A picture of this ship has been handpainted on a wooden box, maybe by a sailor.
+The American bark (type of ship) Imaum (built in 1850) was one of the ships sailing from the American harbour Salem to Oman and Zanzibar.
+A picture of this ship has been handpainted on a wooden box, maybe made by a sailor.

 This is part of the first detailed map of Oman by Wellsted in 1842.
 Note the village Shirazi on the Jebel Akhdar plain!!